 Business burnout is real, much like burnout in life.
-In this podcast episode, I talk about how to avoid business and life burnout.
+In this podcast episode, I talk about how to avoid burnout in business and life.
 Most new entrepreneurs (in any niche) will burnout as they try to build fast enough to live the dream life they want to live.

-The reality is building a business or life is a slow and steady process – a marathon if you will – not a sprint.
+The reality is building a business or life is a slow and steady process – a marathon, not a sprint.
 You must lay a solid foundation before building.

 So, if you are feeling overwhelmed, no longer creative and are struggling to continue with your online business dreams, continue reading!

 What is Burnout?

 I did a little research and found that psychiatrist Dr. Philippe Wuyts says, “Burnout is a syndrome of depleted emotional, physical and cognitive energies, manifested in emotional and physical exhaustion, cynical attitudes and feelings of personal ineffectiveness and incompetence,” noting that the burnout combo can “originate from excessive work-related stress.”